Lightning rod fashion: Fashion styles

-In 1778, experiments were performed testing the concept of placing a lightning rod above a person's head, in an accessory, to protect him or her from lightning strikes.
+In 1778, experiments were performed testing the concept of placing a lightning rod above a person's head, in an accessory, to protect them from lightning strikes.
 A woven metal ribbon was placed around a lady's hat, and a small chain made of silver was attached to the ribbon.
 The chain was meant to run down the back of the lady's dress and drag on the ground.
 The electricity of a lightning strike to the ribbon would theoretically travel down the chain and into the ground, thus protecting the wearer of the hat.
 The supposed protection that this type of hat offered made it a popular Paris fashion trend in 1778.
 The lightning hat was called le chapeau paratonnerre in French.

 A gentleman's 1778 version of the lightning hat involved an umbrella with a tip extended into a pointed rod.
 A metal chain ran from the rod over the exterior of the open umbrella and down onto the ground, thus providing a conduit for the lightning to follow.
 In French, the lightning umbrella was called le parapluie-paratonnerre.

 The French physician and writer Claude Jean Veau Delaunay demonstrated a portable, telescoping lightning rod that was 6 m long when fully extended.
 This was intended for use by people in open areas, such as a farmers in their fields.

 In the humorous play Le Palais de Cristal ou les Parisiens à Londres ('The Crystal Palace or the Parisians in London'), written on the occasion of the Great Exhibition 1851 by Clairville and Éléonore Tenaille de Vaulabelle (under the pseudonym Jules Cordier), there is a scene presenting a version of the lightning hat (chapeau paratonnerre) as a "Chinese invention".